-- 1. This syllabus is applicable to those students who have already taken admission in JULY 2008.
-Students taking fresh admission for MA Sociology in JULY 2009 for semester I., refer to the syllabus titled -----Semester Syllabus for 2009-2011 (Centers affiliated to the University of Pune) - 2.
+- 1. This syllabus is applicable to those students who will take fresh admission for MA Sociology in JULY 2009 for semester I. Students who have already taken admission in JULY 2008, refer to the syllabus titled ---- Semester Syllabus for 2008-2010 (Centers affiliated to the University of Pune) - 2.
 In every semester two compulsory papers and two optional papers from the list are compulsory for the students of the centers affiliated to the University of Pune as well as for external students - 3.
 In the semester IV, the option of dissertation is offered only for the regular students of the centers affiliated to the University of Pune.
-For the external students of Semester IV, the paper Sociology of Crime will be treated as compulsory paper.
+For the external students of Semester IV, the paper "Contemporary Social Theories" will be treated as compulsory paper.